gabrielbribeiroo/MySQL/README.md

 ## 📌 Abstract
 This repository showcases a collection of relational database models developed using SQL (MySQL).
-Each project demonstrates practical structures for real-world scenarios, such as financial control, scheduling, education, sports, investment tracking, and library management.
+Each project demonstrates practical structures for real-world scenarios, such as financial control, scheduling, education, sports, investment tracking, online learning, and family budgeting.

 ---